 On average, it takes 10 minutes from the time a call is received until lift-off.
-Though flight times vary depending on distance and weather, the helicopter can often cover 25 miles in about 10 minutes.
+Though flight times vary depending on distance and weather, the helicopter can cover approximately 25 miles in about 12 minutes.
 The same route could take an ambulance an hour or more.
 Imagine what a difference those precious minutes can make.

 Where we fly

 SkyHealth, a joint venture between Northwell Health and Yale New Haven Health, is available for any hospital in the Northeast region to make transfers into any hospital of choice within New York or Connecticut.
 Destinations in additional states are available if the sending facility is from New York or Connecticut.
 The aircraft is capable of flying 150 miles nonstop.
 A higher mileage range is possible based on refueling and weather.

 SkyHealth helipads are located at Northwell facilities designated and credentialed as trauma centers, including: